zhiming99/rpc-frmwrk/README.md

 12. `Http support`(to come)

 ---
+[`Fri 01 Nov 2019 04:47:07 PM Beijing`]
+1. Changes for Raspberry PI/2 PI is commited.
+An ARM platform is supported!

 [`Thu 31 Oct 2019 07:36:50 PM Beijing`]
 1. Just get the Raspberry PI/2 to work. the performance is about 15ms per request.
 Anyway the ARM support is coming soon.
 2. The ideal http support is not a trivial task.
 It may take two months to get it run.
 Preparing to get hand dirty...